yuseisako/TangoPlayer/README.md

 - Change subtitle delay -> done.
 - Support api 21 -> done
 - Support tablet -> done
-- Show "Watched" besides video file on file picker. -> doing
+- ~~Show "Watched" besides video file on file picker.~~  Make file name pale for the video you watched.-> done
-- Add web search button on Anki dialog.
+- Add web search button on Anki dialog. -> doing
 - Button go to next or previous video.

 # May or may not develop.